-8. Classification to the Most Specific Class and Category of Resource
+7. Classification to the Most Specific Class and Category of Resource

-Paragraph 5.9(2)(b) of NI 51-101 requires classification of resources to the most specific category (i.e., reserves, contingent resources, prospective resources or unrecoverable resources).
-The inclusion of this provision in NI 51-101 addresses concerns about disclosure of large volumes of undiscovered and discovered petroleum initially-in-place (PIIP) without any meaningful indication that commerciality could be attained.
+Paragraph 5.9(2)(b) of NI 51-101 requires classification of resources to the most specific category (i.e., reserves, contingent resources, prospective resources or unrecoverable resources) and, where disclosure of total, discovered or undiscovered petroleum initially-in-place (PIIP) is provided, paragraph 5.16(2) of NI 51-101 requires the disclosure of each of the subcategories that make up total, discovered and undiscovered PIIP.
+These provisions in NI 51-101 address concerns about disclosure of volumes of discovered and undiscovered PIIP in circumstances where there has been no meaningful indication that commerciality could be attained.

 Section 5.3 of 51-101CP contemplates as "exceptional circumstances" a situation in which a reporting issuer is unable to classify a discovered resource into one of the subcategories of discovered resources.
 The guidance in 51-101CP reflects established mining practice, which requires a pre-feasibility or a feasibility study before reserves are assigned to mining operations.
 In that case, the recovery technology is well established but commerciality has to be confirmed.
-The applicability of "exceptional circumstances" for recovery of hydrocarbons by means other than mining would be limited to situations in which it is not possible to define a project6 for the recovery of a resource from a petroleum accumulation.
+The applicability of "exceptional circumstances" for recovery of hydrocarbons by means other than mining would be limited to situations in which it is not possible to define a project for the recovery of a resource from a petroleum accumulation.